MikroElektronika/mikrosdk_click_v2/clicks/uart1wire/README.md

 ## Note

-> Connect only DQ and GND pins to the UART 1-Wire click connector.
+> Connect only DQ and GND pins to the UART 1-Wire Click connector.

 The full application code, and ready to use projects can be  installed directly form compilers IDE(recommneded) or found on LibStock page or mikroE GitHub accaunt.